 Step 10.
-From “Application Settings” wizard:
+From the “Application Settings” wizard:

-- Select “Dynamic-link library (DLL)” option; which is under “Application type:” group.
+- Select the “Dynamic-link library (DLL)” option; which is under the “Application type:” group.
 This option will create a DLL project.
 That means, we cannot run the project as self-executable.
 But we can load this project into the other applications.
 To create it as an executable select EXE as an application type.

-- Then click on Finish button.
+- Then click on the Finish button.

 Now we need to add our functionality to the project.
 We will discuss it in our next article.